Impa10r/peerswap-web/README.md

 # PeerSwap Web
 A lightweight server-side rendered Web UI for PeerSwap LND, which allows trustless P2P submarine swaps Lightning-BTC and Lightning-LBTC.

-PeerSwap over Liquid is a great cost effective way to [rebalance you lightning channels](https://medium.com/@goryachev/liquid-rebalancing-of-lightning-channels-2dadf4b2397a).
+PeerSwap over Liquid is a great cost effective way to [rebalance lightning channels](https://medium.com/@goryachev/liquid-rebalancing-of-lightning-channels-2dadf4b2397a).
 PeerSwap Web is agnostic to whether you are running on testnet/signet or mainnet.
 It has interface only to peerswapd via gRPC.

 # Setup